Senior Resources » 4 Long-Term Care Insurance Myths Keeping Retirees Confused About Their Options

 Advertisement.

-It is not easy to qualify financially for a government program for a long-term care need.
+It is not easy to qualify financially for a government program for long-term care needs.
 Medicare, Medicaid, and certain VA programs may help to pay for some illness needs in certain circumstances.
-But, each program has specific rules and qualifications for that program.
+But each program has specific rules and qualifications for that program.
 It is important to note that government programs are generally qualified based on financial resources.
 The more assets one has, the less likely to qualify.

 Related: I Have Cancer and I’m on Medicaid – Should I Apply for Social Security Disability?